-- 1. Loading: Take only necessary equipment with you.
-Keep weight low in the boat and balanced. - Propeller: Keep it in good repair and at the correct pitch for your particular situation.
+Propeller: Keep it in good repair and at the correct pitch for your particular situation.
 The factory standard equipment propeller may not be the best for your particular boat and load conditions.
-If the engine RPM at full throttle is greater or less than its maximum rating, ask your Bayliner dealer about trying a different prop. - A slightly bent or nicked propeller will adversely affect the performance of your boat. - 3.
-Weeds, barnacles and other growth: Keep your boat's bottom clean.
-When your boat starts "growing grass", it will slow down greatly.
+If the engine RPM at full throttle is greater or less than its maximum rating, ask your Bayliner dealer about trying a different prop.

+A slightly bent or nicked propeller will adversely affect the performance of your boat.

+Weeds, barnacles and other growth: Keep your boat's bottom clean.When your boat starts "growing grass", it will slow down greatly.

-Boat Running Attitude
+Boat Running Trim

-- If your boat runs with its bow too high at cruising speeds, the following suggestions will help you achieve a more correct cruising attitude: - · Move some weight forward in the boat. - Adjust the thrust angle of the engine (reduce the distance between the bottom of the transom and the drive unit).
+- If your boat runs with its bow too high at cruising speeds, the following suggestions will help you achieve a more correct cruising trim: - Move some weight forward in the boat. - Adjust the thrust angle of the engine (reduce the distance between the bottom of the transom and the drive unit).
 See your engine owner's manual for trimming instructions. - If your boat runs with its bow too low at cruising speeds (usually indicated by water coming off the hull far forward and steering difficulty or veering off course), you can raise the bow by performing steps opposite of those above.